How Peloton made sweat addictive enough to IPO – TechCrunch

 It makes lazy people like me work out.
 That’s the genius of the Peloton bicycle.
 All you have to do is velcro on the shoes and you’re trapped.
 You’ve eliminated choice and you will exercise.
 Through a succession of savvy product design choice I’ll break down here, Peloton removes the friction to getting fit.
 It’s the leader in a movement I call “pushbutton health”.
 And this is why I think Peloton will be a big succes no matter what short-term investors do when it IPOs this week after raising $994 million in venture capital.

-Basically, Peloton is a $2300 stationary bike with an iPad stuck to the front.
+Basically, Peloton is a $2300 stationary bike with a tablet stuck to the front.
 The $40 per month subscription unlocks thousands of live and on-demand video cycling classes where instructors positively yell at you.
 When you think you’re tired already, they look into your eyes, tell you “you got this”, the soundtrack crescendos, you crank up the resistance, and you pedal harder at home.
 The resulting endorphin rush is addictive, and you find yourself persuading friends they need a Peloton too.

 That viral loop which adds to its 500,000 subscribers is how Peloton plans to raise ~$1.16 billion going public this week at an ~$8 billion valuation.
 Its revenue doubled this year as it began to dominate the connected exercise equipment market, though losses quadrupled as it burned cash to become a household name.
 But after riding 110 of 150 days I’ve been home since buying its bike, I’m confident in the company.
 Whatever it invests now to build its lead will likely be paid back handsomely by its increasingly handsome customers who can’t bear to clip out.
 Here’s why.